For the latest news, events, updates, offers and more, sign up for The Venice Symphony emails here.

 Please applaud when Maestro returns after Chritine Kasten, executive director, brings him on stage.

 In most classical concerts, the audience waits until the end of each piece to clap.
 Symphonies have a momentum that builds and clapping can distract the musicians and the audience.
 If you’re not sure that a piece is over, pay attention to the Maestro who will appear to relax and will lower his baton (if he’s using one for that piece).
 He may also turn around.
 When in doubt, just wait until the rest of the audience starts applauding, then clap and cheer to your heart’s content.

 Late Seating Policy

-Venice Symphony Orchestra concerts begin promptly at the announced starting time.
+The Venice Symphony concerts begin promptly at the announced starting time.
 We recommend arriving 30 minutes prior to the concert start time in order to park and find your seat before the concert begins.
 Even better, plan to attend our Meet the Maestro and Guests pre-concert talks sponsored by Bank of America.
-They begin at 2:15 pm before the afternoon concert and 6:15 pm before the evening performance and are free to the public.
+They begin at 2:30 pm before the afternoon concert and 6:30 pm before the evening performance and are free to the public.
 If you are unexpectedly delayed, in deference to our artists and the audience, late seating will take place during the first appropriate pause in the program.
 Reserved seats are not guaranteed after the performance starts.
-Latecomers may be seated in the back of the hall.
+Latecomers may be seated in the back of the hall until intermission.